July 7-13, Come Follow Me, Free Primary lesson helps, D&C 76

 We are all children of God.

-Sing together “I Am a Child of God” (Children’s Songbook, 2–3), and invite the children to point to themselves when they sing “I.” Ask them to sing the song again, replacing “I am” with “you are” and pointing to someone else in the class.
+You could also sing together “I Am a Child of God” (Children’s Songbook, 2–3) and invite your children to point to themselves when they sing “I.” Then sing the song again, replacing “I am” with “you are” while pointing to someone else.

 Heavenly Father wants me to return to live with Him forever.